zoujoey/ROS2_ViconDroneCtrl/README.md

 *Make sure that all the hardware components listed in the Drone_Components.jpg above are on the drone's top plate*

-Drone Model: **Holybro Pixhawk 6c Controller, Holybro x500 v2 model**
+Drone Model: **Holybro Pixhawk 6c Controller, Holybro x500 v2 model** Onboard Model **Nvidia Jetson Nano**

+*If you want to connect to the onboard computer through USB and power it through USB, you need to remove the jumper (at pins DC EN and D63).*

+*username: rob498, password: 99bobotw*

 ### Software Requirements:
 *Make sure the software on the ground control and onboard computers are as follows*